Glass French Nails Are A Modern Take On A Timeless Classic

 Glass Flowers

-Teaming fresh green French tips with beautiful 3D detailing, this gorgeous manicure by nail artist @nailsbyeriicka screams summer.
-Get the look at home by using OPI Infinite Shine Nail Lacquer in Teals Familiar, $14.49.
+Teaming fresh green French tips with beautiful 3D detailing, this gorgeous manicure by nail artist @nailsbyeriicka is to die for.
+Get the look at home by using OPI Infinite Shine in Teals Familiar, $26.

 Fruit Salad